Chapter 25: Outfoxing A Dilettante

 Scotch’s eyes widened.
 “Why, yes you may, baby!” he said eagerly.
 He turned to the other men.
 “Hey!
 Clear off the table, she’s gonna put on a show for us!”

 The men quickly cleared the table of bottles and drug paraphernalia.
 They led Cream to the table and helped her up.
-The lizard headed towards a boombox near the Tele-Crate and turned it on.
-A slow, sensual tune began playing.
+The lizard turned on a boombox near the Tele-Crate and turned it on.
+A sensual tune began playing.

 ‘Alright, time for phase two…‘ Cream started to move her body to the music, keeping in time with the slow beat.
-The men crowding the table started wolf-whistling and hooting loudly at her.
+The men started wolf-whistling and hooting loudly at the show she was giving them.
 She slowly turned away from them and then squatted low to the floor, sending them into a frenzy.
 While she gyrated her hips, she slid one of her hands into the hidden pocket in her skirt, pulled on a glove and tapped the Ice Emerald lodged in the single slot.
 She drew the energy and quickly shaped it with her Mana, forming an ice ball in her right hand.
-‘Get ready for the real show, boys,‘ she thought, rising back up from her crouched position.
+‘Get ready for a show, boys,‘ she thought, rising back up from her crouched position.

 Recovering from their shock, the turtle and hog drew out their clubs.
 “Hey!
 What the hell was that for, ya crazy bitch?!” the turtle yelled.
 He and the hog lunged forward, trying to box in the fighter.
 Anticipating this, Cream jumped toward the wall, stepped off and aimed a kick at the turtle.
 The turtle retracted his head into his shell, sending the rabbit flying over his head and into the path of the weasel.
 He stepped aside, caught her and held her arms behind her back roughly.